Slope filtrations of log $p$-divisible groups: Introduction

 Next, we consider a stronger statement.
 Oort-Zink proved the above result by extending an isogeny generically defined.
 We prove that we can make the same procedure for log $p$-divisible groups.

-\begin{thm} [see Theorem \ref{ext of isog over log regular base}] Let $S$ be a locally noetherian log regular fs log scheme over $\bF_p$ and $U$ be a dense open subscheme of $S$.
-Let $G$ be a log $p$-divisible group over $S$, and let $H_{U}$ be a completely slope divisible log $p$-divisible group over $U$.
-Then, for an arbitrary isogeny $G|_{U}\to H_{U}$, there exists an isogeny $G\to H$ which is the unique extension of $G|_{U}\to H_{U}$. \end{thm}
+\begin{thm} [see Theorem \ref{ext of isog over log regular base}] Let $S$ be a log regular fs log scheme over $\bF_p$ and $U$ be a dense open subscheme of $S$.
+Let $G$ be a log $p$-divisible group over $S$.
+Suppose that we are given a completely slope divisible log $p$-divisible group $H_{U}$ over $U$ and an isogeny $G|_{U}\to H_{U}$.
+Then there exist a completely slope divisible log $p$-divisible group $H$ over $S$ and an isogeny $G\to H$ which restricts to the given isogeny $G|_{U}\to H_{U}$. \end{thm}

+When $\mathring{S}$ is regular, this theorem follows from a result on the extendability of complete slope divisible log $p$-divisible groups (see Proposition \ref{purity of csd}).
+In general cases, we reduce the problem to the above case by using resolutions of toric singularities in \cite{niz06}.

 Note that we need the assumption of log regularity.
 Theorem \ref{main intro} does not hold under the assumption of Theorem \ref{first main intro} (for a counterexample, see Remark \ref{need log reg}).